nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/cross-origin-resource-sharing-cors.md

         version: '1'

 ---
 If you perform cross-domain requests from any JavaScript client to access WebEngine resources or [Automation APIs]({{page page='content-automation-concepts'}}), there's a chance that your browser will block it.
-Since version 5.7.2, CORS allows you to communicate with Nuxeo from another domain using `XMLHttpRequests`.
+CORS allows you to communicate with Nuxeo from another domain using `XMLHttpRequests`.

 Nuxeo uses a filter to handle those cases.
 It's based on [Vladimir Dzhuvinov's universal CORS filter](http://software.dzhuvinov.com/cors-filter.html), and allows you to configure on which URLs cross-origin headers are needed.
 You'll be able to configure each URL independently.